AdobeDocs/target-developers/src/pages/before-administer/recs-api/manage-catalog.md

 ---
 # Manage Your Recommendations Catalog using APIs

-At this point, you have learned how to generate an access token, using the JWT authentication flow, to use the Adobe Target Admin APIs with Adobe I/O.
+At this point, you have learned how to generate an access token, using the JWT authentication flow, to use the Adobe Target Admin APIs on the [Adobe Developer Console](https://developer.adobe.com/console/home).

 You can use the [Recommendations APIs](https://developers.adobetarget.com/api/recommendations/) to add, update, or delete items in your recommendations catalog.
 As with the rest of the Adobe Target Admin APIs, the Recommendations APIs require authentication.